Formalizing Stack Safety as a Security Property: Introduction

-We are not attempting to present a universal definition of stack safety for all systems.
-While many security properties can be described at the level of a high-level programming language and translated to a target machine by a secure compiler, stack safety cannot be defined in this way, since ``the stack'' is completely transparent in the definitions of most source languages.\footnote{Contrast Azevedo de Amorim et al.'s work on heap safety \cite{DBLP:conf/post/AmorimHP18}: the concept of the heap figures directly in high-level language semantics and its security is therefore amenable to a high-level treatment.} But neither is it satisfying as an entirely low-level property; indeed, at the lowest level, the specification of a ``well-behaved stack'' is almost vacuous.
+Our properties are stated abstractly in the hope that they can also be applied to other enforcement mechanisms besides LTC.
+However, it does not seem feasible to give a universal definition of stack safety that applies to all architectures and compilers.
+While many security properties can be described purely at the level of a high-level programming language and translated to a target machine by a secure compiler, stack safety cannot be defined in this way, since ``the stack'' is not explicitly present in the definitions of most source languages but rather is implicit in the semantics of features such as calls and returns.\footnote{ Contrast Azevedo de Amorim et al.'s work on heap safety \cite{DBLP:conf/post/AmorimHP18}, where the concept of the heap figures directly in high-level language semantics and its security is therefore amenable to a high-level treatment.} But neither can stack safety be described coherently as a purely low-level property; indeed, at the lowest level, the specification of a ``well-behaved stack'' is almost vacuous.
 The ISA is not concerned with such questions as whether a caller's frame should be readable or writable to its callee.
 Those are the purview of high-level languages built atop the hardware stack.

-Therefore, any low-level treatment of stack safety must begin by asking: which high-level features does our system support, and what are their security requirements?
-Different answers will beget different properties.
-We identify and define five security requirements that a system might try to enforce upon a function call: well-bracketed control flow, and the integrity and confidentiality of each of the caller and the callee.
-We apply these first to a simple system with very few features, then to a more realistic one supporting tail-call elimination, argument passing on the stack, and callee-save registers.
+Thus, any low-level treatment of stack safety must begin by asking: which high-level features are supported in a given setting using the stack, and how does their presence influence the expectation of well-bracketed control flow, confidentiality, and integrity?
+We begin with a simple system with very few features, then move to a more realistic one supporting tail-call elimination, argument passing on the stack, and callee-save registers.
+Our properties are factored so that the basic structure of each of our five properties remains constant while the presence or absence of different features leads to subtler differences in how they behave.

-We show that our properties are useful for distinguishing correct enforcement from incorrect using QuickChick~\cite{Denes:VSL2014,Pierce:SF4}, a property-based random testing tool for Coq.
-We find that \(LTC\) is flawed in a way that undermines both integrity and confidentiality; after correcting this flaw, the repaired \(LTC\) satisfies all our properties.
-Moreover, we modify \(LTC\) to protect the features of our more realistic system, and apply random testing to validate this extended protection mechanism against the extended properties.
+We demonstrate the usefulness of our properties for distinguishing between correct and incorrect enforcement using QuickChick~\cite{Denes:VSL2014,Pierce:SF4}, a property-based random testing tool for Coq.
+Indeed, we find that the published version of LTC is flawed in a way that undermines both integrity and confidentiality; after correcting this flaw, LTC satisfies all of our properties.
+Further, we modify LTC to protect the features of our more realistic system and apply random testing to validate this extended protection mechanism against the extended properties.